 Family history should note history of myocardial infarction (particularly among 1st-degree relatives at an early age, ie, < 55 in men and < 60 in women) and hyperlipidemia.

+The extent of physical examination is guided by clinical suspicion.
 Vital signs and weight are measured, and body mass index (BMI) is calculated.
-Pulses are palpated in both arms and both legs, blood pressure is measured in both arms, and pulsus paradoxus Pulsus paradoxus Complete examination of all systems is essential to detect peripheral and systemic effects of cardiac disorders and evidence of noncardiac disorders that might affect the heart.
-Examination... read more is measured.
+Pulses are palpated in both arms and both legs, blood pressure is measured in both arms.

 General appearance is noted (eg, pallor, diaphoresis, cyanosis, anxiety).

-Neck is inspected for venous distention and hepatojugular reflux, and the venous wave forms are noted.
+The neck is inspected for venous distention and hepatojugular reflux.
 The neck is palpated for carotid pulses, lymphadenopathy, or thyroid abnormality.
 The carotid arteries are auscultated for bruit.

 Lungs are percussed and auscultated for presence and symmetry of breath sounds Auscultation Key components in the evaluation of patients with pulmonary symptoms are the history, physical examination, and, in many cases, a chest x-ray.
 These components establish the need for subsequent... read more , signs of congestion (dry or wet crackles, rhonchi), consolidation (pectoriloquy), pleural friction rubs, and effusion (decreased breath sounds, dullness to percussion).